Courses satisfy one of the following areas:

 Digital Studies Program Offerings (209):

-INTRODUCTION TO DIGITAL STUDIES
+INTRO TO DIGITAL STUDIES

 Introduction to Digital Studies provides students with a space to tinker with digital tools and also to develop critical vocabularies for analyzing digital objects.
 The class begins by examining some of the historical roots of digital technologies and then moves on to some key terms in digital studies: networks, interfaces, code, digital narratives, and physical computing.
 The class examines the history and cultural significance of digital technology while also experimenting with how to write, design, and make with those same tools.
 Students in the class use Twine to create interactive stories, Audacity to create audio compositions, and Arduino circuit boards to build physical computing projects.
 No technological expertise is required.